Vanduc006/team2-amazon-gdg/README.md

 - **Deployment**: Vercel (Frontend), Render (Backend)

 ## 📂 Code structure
+The dataset can be found at folder `data`

 The implementation can be found in each coressponding folder for tasks.
 1. Data cleaning and Preprocessing
 2. Exploratory Data Analysis (EDA)